yuvaraj6601/babylon-test/Readme.md

-# Three.js Application
+# Tanmaya 3D visualization project

 This is a 3D web application built using [Three.js](https://threejs.org/) and powered by [Vite](https://vitejs.dev/) for fast development and bundling.

-## Features

-- Interactive 3D scenes
-- Customizable objects and animations
-- Responsive design
-- Optimized rendering

 ## Installation